CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 ---------------------------------------------------

 If censoring is present, it's not appropriate to use a loss function like mean-squared-error or mean-absolute-loss.
 This is because the difference between a censored value and the predicted value could be due to poor prediction *or* due to censoring.
 Below we introduce alternative ways to measure prediction performance.

-Out-of-sample validation
+Log-likelihood
 ****************************